NixNeovim/NixNeovim/README.md

 # NixNeovim - A Neovim configuration module for nix

-This flake provides modules for NixOS and Home Manager, which provide the `nixvim` configuration options.
+This flake provides modules for NixOS and Home Manager, which provide the `nixneovim` configuration options.
-Using `nixvim`, you can configure Neovim, including plugins, through nix.
+Using `nixneovim`, you can configure Neovim, including plugins, through nix.
 This makes your Neovim config reproducible, and easier to manage.

 #### Forked